 Polygon Tool

-Access the polgyon tool from More Tools or by using the hotkey P
+Access the polgyon tool from the drawing toolbar or by using the hotkey P

 Edit an existing Feature